limafresh/pyqulator/README.md

 ```bash
 pyqulator
 ```
-Or run it from the applications menu (if it was installed via via .deb file/apt).
+Or run it from the applications menu (if it was installed from .deb file).

 ## Screenshots